Review how to round numbers to the nearest ten, hundred, thousand, and ten thousand with a vertical number line Bingo game.

 ➕ Challenge Fast Finishers

-If there are students who need an additional challenge, encourage them to order the numbers on their bingo board in order from least to greatest.
+If students need an additional challenge, encourage them to order the numbers on their bingo board from least to greatest.

 Easily Prepare This Resource for Your Students